For the most up to date unit of study information, please use the Find a Course search.

 Qualitative methodologies are historical traditions and systems for planning and justifying research methods.
 This intermediate unit assumes a basic understanding of qualitative research and focuses on qualitative methodologies.
 Qualitative methodologies are informed by theories from sociology, anthropology, philosophy and other disciplines.
 They shape the research questions, objectives, design and outcome of a qualitative study.
 This course begins with general principles of qualitative methodology and study design.
 We examine several qualitative methodologies in detail, including: narrative inquiry, community based participatory research, ethnography, grounded theory, arts-based, and qualitative synthesis.
 We consider their historical and theoretical roots, the research practices they encourage, and their current status.
 The final session considers how we can use methodologies as resources rather than recipes, maintaining both flexibility and coherence in our study designs.

-QUAL5003 Qualitative Research Analysis & Writing
+QUAL5003 Qualitative Research Analysis and Writing

 Credit points: 6 Teacher/Coordinator: Dr Julie Mooney-Somers Session: Semester 2 Classes: 2x2 full day workshop plus optional tutorials Prerequisites: PUBH5500 Assumed knowledge: Basic understanding of the nature of qualitative knowledge and types of qualitative data.
 Assessment: practical analysis activities (20%, 20%, 20%), 2000/5000wd draft journal article (40%) Mode of delivery: Block mode